 - Body weight vs. body fat.
 Go to a gym and have a trainer test you with calipers.
 It’s not that accurate, but if you have the same person do it, at the same time of day, once a week, you will have an accurate measure of progress.

 - Measure all your body stats including neck, arm, chest, waist, thigh, and calf.

 - Record each workout in a workout log, specifically the main lifts.
 Try bringing a notebook to the gym.

-If you lose body fat and maintain everything else, they you’ll know you’re doing something right.
+- If you lose body fat and maintain everything else, then you’ll know you’re doing something right.
 If you lose body fat; lose inches in the waist; gain inches on the neck, arms, chest, or legs; and increase your training weights; well then you’ll know you’re doing everything right.

 - Intelligent use of supplements.
 You might want to use some supplements to help the fat loss process, give you more energy, and decrease or reverse muscle loss in a hypo-caloric state.
 Here is what I recommend in order of importance…